 All this time of course, the value of Arsenal was climbing.
 By the time Dein was booted off the Board in 2007 after falling out with Fiszman, one Arsenal share was worth over £8,000 and he still had 9,072 of them.
 Eventually he sold this remaining stake to Red & White Holdings for a sum widely reported as £75m, which would be £8,267 per share.

-This, if I am not mistaken, is much: How much resentment should I feel about this?
+This, if I am not mistaken, is much more than he paid.
+How much resentment should I feel about this?
 I don’t mind some people being richer than others, within reason, but he’s made all this money from Arsenal while fans pay more and more to watch their team.
 His whole wealth now, the sole reason he can knock down and rebuild Mayfair houses to include staff quarters, is profit from Arsenal.
 Meanwhile a lot of people have been priced out completely from watching live football and many others can’t or don’t go as often as they used to and certainly struggle to take their children along very often.